 3. Treetops Adventure

 This once-in-a-lifetime experience is truly unforgettable.
-Not every day you can boast about seeing the forest from a squirrel’s eye view.
+Not every day you can see the forest from a squirrel’s eye view.
 And definitely not from the elevation high enough that you can barely see the ground or the sky, hidden by the tops of the colossal trees.

 So what exactly is the Treetops Adventure?
-The first of its kind in North America, the Treetops Adventure of the Capilano Suspension Bridge looks like an orderly net of seven short suspension bridges attached to the Douglas fir trees.
+The first of its kind in North America, the Treetops Adventure in Capilano Suspension Bridge Park looks like an orderly net of seven short suspension bridges attached to Douglas firs.
 To avoid any harm to nature, nails and spikes were replaces by steel support collars during the construction of the bridges.

 The highest point of the Cliffwalk reaches as far as 300 feet (90 meters) above the Capilano River.
-Thanks to steel beams supported from 16 anchor points in the rock face, the popular attraction does not swing.
-Nevertheless, the 700-feet long (213 meters) structure satisfy all height resistant visitors, offering them panoramic views of the rainforest and the canyon.
+Thanks to steel beams supported from 16 anchor points in the rock face, the popular attraction doesn’t swing.
+Nevertheless, the 700-feet-long (213 meters) structure still satisfies all its height-loving visitors, offering them panoramic views of the rainforest around it and the canyon below.